DishaPandit/DishaPandit/README.md

 I am a Java Backend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Lucknow, India.

-- :telescope: I’m working as a Software Engineer at Amdocs, Pune and contributing to backend side for development, enhancements and bug fixes for a product owned by Amdocs.
+- :telescope: I’m working as a Senior Software Engineer at Amdocs, Gurugram and contributing to backend side for development, enhancements and bug fixes for a product named Service Assurance Suite(Helix) owned by Amdocs.

 - :seedling: I'm currently learning Data Structures and Algorithms.